OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/onchain/whales.md

 ---
 title: whales
-description: A page that provides information on the use of the 'whales' feature to display significant cryptocurrency transactions.
+description: "A page that provides information on the use of the 'whales' feature to" display significant cryptocurrency transactions.
 It explains parameters for customization like minimum value, record limit, sort order, etc.
 keywords: